From Tokenizer Bias to Backbone Capability: A Controlled Study of LLMs for Time Series Forecasting: Experiments

-Comparing Model A and Model B, we observe that replacing the frozen pre-trained text knowledge with time series knowledge significantly improves prediction performance on most datasets.
+Comparing Train-TD and Train-B, we observe that replacing the frozen pre-trained text knowledge with time series knowledge significantly improves prediction performance on most datasets.
 This suggests that pre-trained text knowledge is not particularly effective for time series prediction tasks.
-However, this improvement is not observed in the ETTH2 and ETTM2 datasets, which contain significant noise and distribution shifts.
+However, this improvement is not observed in the ETTH2 and ETTM2 datasets containing significant noise and distribution shifts.
 This is mainly because models that focus more on short-term temporal dependencies tend to perform better on noisier datasets compared to those capable of modeling longer-term dependencies.
 Conversely, this phenomenon highlights the weakness of time series forecasting models based on language models in handling complex long-term dependencies.
 We provide detailed experimental and theoretical evidence for this observation in Appendix~\ref{sec:appendix_4}.

-Comparing Model B and Model C, we observe that Model C significantly outperforms Model B on most datasets, despite sharing the same pre-trained knowledge.
-This indicates that an encoder adapted for large language model backbones is not well-suited for time series prediction tasks.
-Comparing the zero-shot test results of Model C, Timer, and Moirai, we find that the Encoder and Decoder architectures each have distinct advantages across different datasets.
-All three models can be considered viable foundation models for time series analysis.
-Overall, the Encoder architecture tends to perform better on more complex datasets(e.g., Traffic and Weather datasets), which aligns with findings from existing evaluations~\cite{yao2024towards}.
+Comparing Train-B and Train-BTD, we observe that Train-BTD significantly outperforms Train-B on most datasets, despite sharing the same pre-trained knowledge.
+This indicates that the Tokenizer-Detokenizer adapted for LLM backbones is not well-suited for time series prediction tasks.
+Comparing the zero-shot test results of Train-BTD, Chronos, Timer, and Moirai, we find that the Encoder-Only and Decoder-Only architectures each have distinct advantages across different datasets.
+All four models can be considered viable foundation models for time series analysis.
+Overall, the Encoder-Only architecture demonstrates superior performance on more complex and high-dimensional datasets, such as the Traffic and Weather datasets.
+This suggests that the bidirectional context modeling inherent in encoder-only models is particularly effective in capturing rich temporal structures in challenging forecasting scenarios.
+In contrast, the Chronos, which adopts a discrete binning strategy for numerical value representation and employs an Encoder-Decoder architecture primarily designed for sequence-to-sequence generation, exhibits slightly inferior performance compared to the Encoder-Only and Decoder-Only counterparts.
+This performance gap may stem from the information loss introduced by quantization in the binning process, as well as a potential mismatch between the generative pre-training objective and the zero-shot forecasting task, which aligns with findings from existing evaluations~\cite{yao2024towards}.
 A detailed comparison of these models is beyond the scope of our current work.
+For external validation of our findings, we evaluated the zero-shot capabilities of Train-TD and Train-B, and Train-BTD on a larger public benchmark — the open leaderboard proposed by Ansari et al. (2024), as detailed in Appendix~\ref{sec:appendix_7}.
+And the results align well with the above conclusions.